porkuzhalir/Plant-Leaf-Disease-Detection/README.md

 # Plant-Leaf-Disease-Detection
-This project is a simple java based system that detects plant leaf diseases such as rust and blight and suggests treatment Technologies used:
+This project is a simple java based system that detects plant leaf diseases such as rust and blight and suggests treatment.
+Technologies used
 Java
-GitHub
+GitHub and
-Features:
+Features like
 Detects plant leaf diseases
 Provides treatment Suggestions
 Simple console based program